6. Pantluci

 jpn: 解離する

-can (["k˘am]) Verb
+can (["k˘am]) Adv.

-subject is able, capable of, can
+subject is able, possible, capable

 § aaaaaaaa